Symbolic construction of the chemical Jacobian of quasi-steady state (QSS) chemistries for Exascale computing platforms: Implementation of the QSS-reduced chemistries

 where $S_i$ denotes any species $i$ and $\nu'_{i,j}$ and $\nu''_{i,j}$ are the forward and backwards stoichioimetric coefficients of species $i$ in reaction $j$.
 The progress of reaction $j$ ($\dot{\mathcal{Q}_j}$) is the sum of the forward ($q_{f,j}$) and backward ($q_{b,j}$) contributions, which are a function of the species molar concentrations ($C_i$) as well as to the forward and reverse reaction rates ($k_{f/b}$):

-Thus, the evolution of species molar concentrations is the result of contributions from a subset of the $M$ reactions, and is typically expressed via a series of ordinary differential equations (ODEs):
+Thus, the evolution of species molar concentrations is the result of contributions from a subset of the $M$ reactions, and is typically expressed via a series of ordinary differential equations (ODEs): \revtwo{ } where $\nu_{i,j} = \nu''_{i,j} - \nu'_{i,j}$, $\mathbf{C}$ is the $N$ vector of species molar concentrations, $\mathbf{k}$ is a $2M$ vector of reaction rate functions and $\dot{\omega}_i$ is the net production rate of species $i$.